Mikaburrie/GenericMetasyntax/README.md

 `gms.py` - Defines the Generic Metasyntax using parsers from clf.py

-`generic_metasyntax.gms` - Defines the Generic Metasyntax using Generic Metasyntax
+`generic_metasyntax.gms` - Represents the Generic Metasyntax using Generic Metasyntax

 `test.py` - Parses generic_metasyntax.gms using the defintions in gms.py, generates a grammar for Generic Metasyntax from the resulting parse tree, and uses the generated grammar to parse generic_metasyntax.gms again.
 Equivalency of production rules is checked, proving the 'parse, generate grammar, parse, generate grammar...' cycle can be repeated infintely